A Division of 1497202 Alberta Ltd.

 Why does the M float?
-Some parts of this favorite candy are water soluble.
+Some parts of this favourite candy are water-soluble.
 What does water soluble mean?
-It dissolves in water of course!
-Water molecules are able to surround the molecules of the solid and dissolve it into the water.
+It dissolves in water, of course!
+Water molecules are able to surround the molecules of the solid and dissolve them into the water.

-With this floating M activity, you can see the colored shell of the candy is water soluble.
+With this floating M activity, you can see the coloured shell of the candy is water-soluble.
 However, the special m is not!
 As the shell dissolves, the M floats free.